 In the morning, add in the remaining ingredients so you can dig in.
 A little bit of Greek yogurt adds some creaminess, and apple juice sweetness.
 You can also add honey if you want a little more sweet.
 Sometimes I grate some apple over the top, too.

 When I was doing my research on bircher muesli, I was intrigued to learn that it was originally soaked overnight with water and lemon juice instead of dairy.
-There’s still often lemon involved, depending on what recipe you follow.
+There’s still often lemon involved in homemade muesli, depending on what recipe you follow.

 Being able to wake up and know that you have a delicious and satisfying breakfast all ready to go in your fridge?
 That’s enough to give you some very sweet dreams.
 Despite the fact that I’m never starving in the morning, I do get really excited when I go to bed and know I have something delicious waiting for me in the morning!